felleg/felleg.gitlab.io-backup/content/posts/20201028-My-Album-Of-The-Year.md

 # A playlist of songs I aggregated during the year

 During the beginning of the year, I started accumulating "modern psychedelic-pop" songs in a playlist I called "Soar with me".
-If you like this genre (think Beatles-like, but more indie with a modern twist), give this playlist a listen!  https://open.spotify.com/playlist/1iZEDzF689EY3PUDCeHtZY?si=TpuikavhSgalTeHqf7Sjkg
+If you like this genre (think Beatles-like, but more indie with a modern spin), give this playlist a listen!  https://open.spotify.com/playlist/1iZEDzF689EY3PUDCeHtZY?si=TpuikavhSgalTeHqf7Sjkg

+---

 # My Past Albums of the Year